nospaceships/node-raw-socket/README.md

 Raw sockets behave in different ways depending on operating system and version, and may support different socket options.

-Some operating system versions may restict the use of raw sockets to privileged users.
+Some operating system versions may restrict the use of raw sockets to privileged users.
 If this is the case an exception will be thrown on socket creation using a message similar to `Operation not permitted` (this message is likely to be different depending on operating system version).